CompIQ MINI Pro Compressor Pedal for Bass & Guitar

 Pristine audio processing

-The CompIQ series of compressors is not gonna alter the magic voice of your instrument.
+The CompIQ series of compressors is not going to alter your instrument’s magic voice.
 They preserve the original guitar or bass tone while providing unobstructed, pristine audio compression.
-The high dynamic range of these compressors allows for natural-sounding clean tones and low noise, artifact-free audio processing without the distortions usually introduced by optical compressors.
+The high dynamic range of these compressors allows for natural-sounding tones and low noise, artifact-free audio processing without the distortions usually introduced by other compressors.

 - True analog bypass

-- Socketed hi-quality FET audio IC, low tolerance parts & WIMA audio capacitors
+- Burr Brown FET IC, low tolerance parts, plastic film audio capacitors

 - 9-12 V DC external power supply (not included), center negative, 12mm long barrel plug

-- 3-years warranty (direct to manufacturer, international, transferable)
+- 3-year premium warranty (direct to manufacturer, international, transferable)

 Input impedance: 1MΩ